Camarines Norte: Demographics

-Religion
+Religious Beliefs

 Prior to colonization, the region had a complex religious system which involved various deities.
 Among these deities include: Gugurang, the supreme god who dwells inside of Mount Mayon where he guards and protects the sacred fire in which Aswang, his brother was trying to steal.
 Whenever people disobey his orders, wishes and commit numerous sins, he would cause Mount Mayon to burst lava as a sign of warning for people to mend their crooked ways.
 Ancient Bikolanos had a rite performed for him called Atang.; Asuang, the evil god who always tries to steal the sacred fire of Mount Mayon from his brother, Gugurang.
 Addressed sometimes as Aswang, he dwells mainly inside Mount Malinao.
 As an evil god, he would cause the people to suffer misfortunes and commit sins.
 Enemy of Gugurang and a friend of Bulan the god of the moon; Haliya, the masked goddess of the moonlight and the arch-enemy of Bakunawa and protector of Bulan.
 Her cult is composed primarily of women.
 There is also a ritual dance named after her as it is performed to be a counter-measure against Bakunawa.; Bulan, the god of the pale moon, he is depicted as a pubescent boy with uncommon comeliness that made savage beast and the vicious mermaids (Magindara) tame.
 He has deep affection towards Magindang, but plays with him by running away so that Magindang would never catch him.
 The reason for this is because he is shy to the man that he loves.
 If Magindang manages to catch Bulan, Haliya always comes to free him from Magindang's grip; Magindang, the god of the sea and all its creatures.
 He has deep affection to the lunar god Bulan and pursues him despite never catching him.
 Due to this, the Bicolanos reasoned that it is to why the waves rise to reach the Moon when seen from the distant horizon.
 Whenever he does catch up to Bulan, Haliya comes to rescue Bulan and free him immediately; Okot, god of forest and hunting; and Bakunawa, a gigantic sea serpent deity who is often considered as the cause of eclipses, the devourer of the Sun and the Moon, and an adversary of Haliya as Bakunawa's main aim is to swallow Bulan, who Haliya swore to protect for all of eternity.